-Best iPhone 13 Pro MagSafe Cases: Spigen, NOMAD, MOFT, and more | Pocketnow
+Best iPhone 13 Pro MagSafe cases

 The OtterBox Defender XT is the case to pick if you’re looking to get an accessory that can withstand more than the traditional abuse a smartphone may face.
 The manufacturer claims the case is rated to survive five times as many drops as the MIL-STD-810G 516.5 standard certifies it to withstand.
 It’s available in plain black and two dual-tone options.

 On the protection front, apart from the rugged design, it features raised edges to protect your screen and camera; and the large port cutouts have flap covers to ensure no dust or lint gets in to cause damage.

-The case also has an optional holster accessory which you will have to place a request for from OtterBox.
+The case also has an optional holster accessory.

 The OtterBox Defender XT is the rugged case to get if you're looking for military-grade protection without giving up on MagSafe.

-Which iPhone 13 Pro MagSafe Case would I pick?
+Which iPhone 13 Pro MagSafe case should you buy?

 Now, if you ask me for my top pick, I prefer having my phone feel sleek and lightweight.
 The iPhone 13 Pro has enough heft to it due to the stainless steel body.
 Thus, I’d probably go with Apple’s original leather case.
 I have one for my iPhone 12, and it’s been great for the little bit of time that I’ve owned it.
 It barely adds any weight, and the machine aluminum buttons on it look and feel great.
-While I baby it, I have started seeing creases forming on it and feel that they add character to it.

-If I lived in the United States, I’d probably get the Modern Leather Case from NOMAD.
-But if sticking to a budget was a must, the Spigen Mag Armor is the option to consider in my mind.
+Other best iPhone 13 Pro case options, in my opinion, include the Modern Leather Case from NOMAD and Supcase Unicorn Beetle Mag case.
+But if sticking to a budget was a must, the Spigen Mag Armor is an excellent option to consider.